grantcolley/blazor-solution-setup/README.md

  * **Class Library** - a services library for calling the *WebApi*.
  * **Class Library** - a repository library for access to data behind the *WebApi*.

-The following steps will setup the solution and its projects, using default project templates (and ubiquitous *WeatherForecast* example), available in Visual Studio.
+The following steps will setup the solution and its projects, using their default project templates (and the ubiquitous *WeatherForecast* example), available in Visual Studio.

 ![Alt text](/readme-images/BlazorSolutionSetup.png?raw=true "BlazorSolutionTemplate Solution")